-Now for a little fun after the budget talk: it’s time to browse ideas and inspiration for your wedding.
+Now for a little fun after the budget talk: it’s time to browse ideas and wedding inspiration.

-- Save photos and ideas that you love to your Zola account by clicking the heart icon on photos and real weddings to save them to your favorites.
+- Save photography and ideas that you love to your Zola account by clicking the heart icon on photos and real weddings to save them to your favorites.

 Step 7: Choose a Venue

-After browsing and favoriting Zola’s real weddings, you should begin to get a sense of the kind of wedding you want—and the next step in turning your nuptial dream into reality is to find your wedding venue.
+After browsing and favoriting Zola’s real weddings, you should begin to get a sense of your ideal wedding style.
+This will inform everything about your event, from food and beverage to deco and even your wedding stationery.
+The next step in turning your dream wedding into reality is to find your wedding venue.

 - Send inquiries directly through Zola to your top venue picks to ask about availability and schedule site visits.